GoogleChrome/web-vitals/README.md

 _**Note:** this example relies on custom [event parameters](https://support.google.com/analytics/answer/11396839) in Google Analytics 4.
 For Universal Analytics the attribution data should be set using a [custom dimension](https://support.google.com/analytics/answer/2709828) rather than `debug_target` as shown above._

-See [Debug Web Vitals in the field](https://web.dev/debug-web-vitals-in-the-field/) for more information and examples.
+See [Debug performance in the field](https://web.dev/debug-performance-in-the-field/) for more information and examples.

 ### Batch multiple reports together